vatesfr/xen-orchestra/README.md

 1. Download the code, you may either use git `git clone git://github.com/vatesfr/xo-web` or download a [Zip archive](https://github.com/vatesfr/xo-web/archive/master.zip).
 2. XO-Web uses [Composer](https://getcomposer.org) for its dependency management, so, once you have [installed it](https://getcomposer.org/download/), juste run `php composer.phar install`.
-3. Makes sure the `public/` directory and all its content is available from your web server.
+3. Makes sure the web server can read in the `public/` directory.
+4. Creates a file named `log` and makes sure the web server can read and write.

 ## How to report a bug?